 5. White Sands National Park

 Walking among these dunes is an unforgettable experience.
-The sunrise and sunsets are breathtaking; a pink and gold escape from the San Andres Mountains beyond.
+The sunsets are breathtaking; glowing pink and gold in front of the San Andres Mountains backdrop.

 6. Arches National Park